mcantelon/node-uam/Readme.md

 command syntax.

     uam run <package>

+`uam`, when running a package, will find a free TCP/IP port and set the `PORT` environmental variable to this port.
+This way if the uam packages you run can reference `PORT` and you can avoid TCP/IP port conflicts.

 If the package's name doesn't conflict with a uam command you can also run it using the following command syntax.